ANZCOR Guidelines

 Method of compression

-An evidence update was performed by the ILCOR 2020 PLS Taskforce1 to identify available evidence about different techniques for chest compressions of infants and children since the previous review was published in 2010.
-The evidence update identified several studies published after 2010, and the task force agreed that these studies suggest the need to consider conducting a systematic review.
-Until a new systematic review is completed and analysed by the PLS TaskForce, the 2010 treatment recommendation remains in effect.
+An evidence update was performed by the ILCOR 2020 PLS Task Force15, 16, 27to identify available evidence about different techniques for chest compressions of infants and children since the previous review was published in 2010.
+The evidence update identified several studies published after 2010.
+A systematic review on this topic is currently underway.
+Until a new systematic review is completed and analysed by the PLS Task Force, the 2010 treatment recommendation23, 24, 28 remains in effect.

 Figure 6: Two-thumb technique in an infant

-Figure 7: Two-finger technique in infant
+Figure 7: One-hand compression technique in infant

 Approximately 50% of a compression cycle should be devoted to compression of the chest and 50% to relaxation to enable full recoil of the chest wall.
+Incomplete relaxation at the end of compression (‘leaning’ on the chest) should be avoided.
+Pauses in chest compressions should be minimised.

 Figure 8: One handed technique in a child